-If you don’t have clamps, you can just put something heavy on the shoe until the glue dries.
-Don’t wear the shoe after fixing.
+Don’t wear the shoe immediately after fixing it.
 In my case, I just put it aside for about 48 hours to make sure that the glue has rigidly held all the parts in place.

 Final Thoughts on How to Stop a Shoe from Squeaking

-Wearing a squeaking shoe is both annoying and embarrassing to some extent.
-The good news is that there are available easy solutions to this problem.
+Wearing a squeaking shoe is both annoying and embarrassing to some extent – especially at a formal affair.
+The good news is that there are easy solutions to this problem available.